The Real Dogs of White Bear Lake

 Meet Diggs, Jam and Truman.
 They would like you to know that they are not roadies for a death metal touring band.
 No sir.
 And though you might think they’re out for an early Halloween stroll, that is not the case here either.
 So what’s with those gleaming studs and spikes sticking out from those outfits they’re wearing?

-Click photo to read on the White Bear Press website.
+Click photo to continue reading on the White Bear Press website.

 Or Get Reprint (PDF)